Saving Seeds for Sowing a Year Later

 saving pumpkin seeds

-If you feel that you won’t be able to use all the seeds that you have this year and you don’t know enough people to give them to, then here’s what you do.
-Take your seeds in separate air tight containers and store them in a cool, dark and dry place.
+If you feel that you won’t be able to use all the seeds that you have this year and you don’t know enough people to give them to, then here’s what you do:

 garden seed storage containers

+Cabinets and store cupboards are usually a safe bet.
 The key is to ensure that no sunlight or moisture get to the seeds.
 This will keep them in a stable pre-germination condition.
 Some people prefer keeping them in refrigerators, but over the course of the year, this may take up too much space.

 If you are looking for specialist equipment, then you can commercially purchase seed keepers that will ensure the viability of your seeds.